 - Test have no side effects allowing patients to resume their normal activity following

 EMG testing can be done in a hospital or a medical clinic that offers this type of diagnostic testing.
-Millennium Medical Group West provides EMG testings at both Westland and Livonia medical clinics.
-Contact the office closest to you for more information on EMG Testing and schedule an appointment with our doctors today.
+Millennium Medical Group West provides EMG testings at the Westland clinic and serves communities one of the best local medical clinics.
+Contact our office close to you for more information on EMG Testing and schedule an appointment with our doctors today.